cinnData/PythonBootcamp/Lectures/[PY-02] Starting with Python.md

 *Note*.
 You would probably have written `b^2` for the square of 2, but the caret symbol (`^`) plays a different role in Python.

-If you are typing the code, you can open a new line within the same input with *Ctrl+Return*.
-You can finish the input, calling for the output, by pressing *Return*.
+If you are typing the code in the console, you can open a new line within the same input with *Ctrl+Return*.
+You can then finish the input, calling for the output, by pressing *Return*.
 If the cursor is not at the end of the last line, you have to press *Shift+Return* to finish the input.

 Typing in a notebook is just a bit different.
 The notebook is a sequence of **cells**.
+There two type of cells, the Markdown cells and the code cells.
 In the **Markdown cells**, you write comments, while in the **code cells** you write the Python commands.
 Every code cell of the notebook corresponds to an input of the console.
 When you are typing in a cell, pressing *Return* starts a new line *within the same cell*, without ending the input.
-With *Shift+Return* you finish the the input, so you get the ouput, opening a new cell.
+With *Shift+Return*, you finish the the input, so you get the ouput, opening a new cell.
 To finish the input without opening a new cell, use *Cmd+Return* in Mac or *Ctrl+Return* in Windows.

 ## Python packages

 Additional Python resources come in **packages**.
 For instance, suppose that you want to do some math, calculating the square root of 2.
 You will then **import** the package `math`, whose resources include the square root and many other mathematical functions.
-Once the package has been imported, all its functions are available, so you can call the function `math.sqrt()`.
+Once the package has been imported, all its functions are available, so you can call the function as `math.sqrt()`.
 This notation indicates that `sqrt()` is a function of the module `math`.

-In the console, the square root calculation shows up as:
+In the console, the square root calculation appears as:

 ```
 In [7]: import math